Ubong-Abasi Akpan

-Akpan Ubong-Abasi is a PhD candidate in African/African American Religions in the Department of Religion, Rice University.
-He received his M.A in the Comparative Study of Religions (distinction) from Nigeria’s premier university; the University of Ibadan, a PGD-Education from the University of Ilorin, Nigeria and B.A in Religious and Cultural Studies from the University of Calabar, Nigeria.
+Akpan Ubong-Abasi is a PhD candidate in African/African American Religions in the Department of Religion, Rice University, where he studies African migrant religions in North America.
+He recently completed his M.A., in Religious Studies from Rice University.
+He received an M.A., in the Comparative Study of Religions from Nigeria’s premier university, the University of Ibadan, a PGD-Education from the University of Ilorin, Nigeria, and a B.A., degree in Religious and Cultural Studies from the University of Calabar, Nigeria.

-Akpan’s research interest is in the Comparative Study of Religions with keen attention to interaction of religions/inter-faith relations, theorizing measures and paradigms toward addressing evolving tension between intra/inter faith traditions.
+Akpan’s research interest is in the comparative study of religions, with a keen attention to the interaction of religions/inter-faith relations.

 Research Areas

-African/ African American studies; Comparative Study of Religion; New Age/New Religious Movements; Inter-Faith Relation; Ecumenism; Religion and Environment.
+African/ African American studies; Religion and Migration, Comparative Study of Religion; New Age/New Religious Movements; Inter-Faith Relations/ Religious Freedom.

 Education